-- think others see in terms of your cultural background based purely on your physical features? b) What do you see about yourself? - 2) Describe yourself in terms of each component of the ADDRESSING Framework. - 3) How many people are in your family?
-Where were you born?
-Where were your parents and grandparents born?
-What generation (e.g., immigrant, 1st generation U.S. born, etc.) in the U.S. do you represent? - 4) With what cultural and/or ethnic group(s) do you identify? - B) Group Awareness - 1) Describe your earliest recollection of learning your race or ethnicity. - 2) When did you recall learning that you were male or female?
+- 1) Describe your earliest recollection of learning your race or ethnicity. - 2) When did you recall learning that you were male or female?
 How did you learn this?
-What gender assumptions/biases are common in your cultural group? - When do you remember learning about what your sexual orientation is and how did you learn this?
+What gender assumptions/biases are common in your cultural group? - 3) When do you remember learning about what your sexual orientation is and how did you learn this?
 How did your family help shape your attitudes about sexual orientation? - 4) When did you find out what religion your family practiced?
 How did your family feel about people who had a different religion?
 Did you have similar feelings? - 5) How often did your family talk about your ethnic heritage and in what context?
 What message did you receive about other cultural or ethnic groups? - 6) What cultural values do you currently hold?
 Are they similar to or different than those of your family?
-Which of these values will be different from the common values of other cultural groups? - C) Social Awareness and Present Views - 1) Discuss your earliest recollections of learning that people are "different." - 2) How did you first come to understand that racism existed?
+Which of these values will be different from the common values of other cultural groups? - B) Social Awareness and Present Views - 1) Discuss your earliest recollections of learning that people are "different." - 2) How did you first come to understand that racism existed?
 What did you learn from this experience? - 3) What has been the major source of information that has shaped your perceptions of ethnic or cultural minorities? - 4) How do you plan to manage value conflicts with your client/students? - 5) What groups do you think that you will have most difficulty working with?
 The least difficulty?
 Why? - 6) What are the implications of these answers for your work with individuals and groups from both similar and dissimilar cultural backgrounds?

 All students must submit a typed, double-spaced paper.
 It should be in the form of question and answer, as presented above.
 Papers handed in late will be penalized (lowered five points per class session late; papers handed in after the class session is over and before the next session will still be considered late and lowered by five points).
-E-mailed submissions will not be accepted.

-2. Reaction Papers.
-There will be 2 reaction papers between 2 - 3 pages in length in response to the videos Cracking the Codes, and My life in Pink
+2. Reaction Papers:

-A reaction paper should be more than a simple summary of the video.
-It should contain your opinion or reaction to viewing the video.
-This may take on a variety of forms: where appropriate, you may share your emotional reactions to the video (e.g., did you find yourself feeling sad, angry, happy, or anxious during part of the video and if so why?).
+There will be 2 reaction papers between 2 - 3 pages in length in response to the videos Cracking the Codes, and My life in Pink.
+Your reaction paper should include a discussion of your emotional reactions to the video assigned (e.g., did you find yourself feeling sad, angry, happy, or anxious during part of the video and if so why?) as well as a reflection of how the topic matter relates to your own identity (e.g., race, gender).
 Reaction papers will be graded primarily on your communication skills, and only secondarily on the content and originality of your ideas.
-The ability to express yourself is an important skill in graduate school.
 Although the reaction paper should not summarize the entire video, it should include enough information about the video to make your ideas or criticisms well-grounded.
 Try to avoid the temptation of having two sections: (1) summary, and (2) reaction.
 Instead, it is best if you can interweave these two components (while being clear about which is which, of course).